Minifloat Format Converter

 e5m2 (OCP-E5M2, 1.5.2)

-The same as fp8, but with OFP8 saturation applied.
+Stored the same as fp8, but with OFP8 saturation applied when converting from another format.

 - Saturate: Clamp to the max magnitude.